 A variety of different conditions can potentially cause the localized brain tissue degeneration that ultimately leads to sporadic porencephaly.
 Such conditions include infection just before or shortly after birth (perinatal infection), too little oxygen in the body just before or shortly after birth (perinatal asphyxia), birth trauma, drug or alcohol use by the mother during pregnancy, maternal sickness or infection, maternal diabetes, or injury or trauma (particularly to the abdominal area) to the mother during pregnancy.

-A few, rare cases, were associated with performance of diagnostic techniques known as amniocentesis and chorionic villus sampling.
+Rarely, porencephaly has associated with performance of diagnostic techniques known as amniocentesis and chorionic villus sampling.
 Amniocentesis and chorionic villus sampling may be performed during pregnancy to detect certain problems in a fetus such as chromosomal abnormalities or certain genetic disorders.
 During an amniocentesis procedure, a small amount of amniotic fluid is removed from the sac that surrounds the fetus and studied.
 During chorionic villus sampling, tissue is removed from the placenta and certain cells called chorionic villi are studied.

 Disorders that increase the bleeding tendency in newborns have also been linked to porencephaly.
 These disorders include neonatal alloimmune thrombocytopenia, von Willebrand’s disease, and maternal use of the drug warfarin (a blood thinner).
 Neonatal alloimmune thrombocytopenia is a disorder in which antibodies from the mother attack a newborn’s platelets (cells that assist in forming blood clots).
 Von Willebrand’s disease is an inherited bleeding disorder that results in prolonged bleeding.

 The exact incidence of sporadic porencephaly in the general population is unknown.
-Some researchers believe that some cases may go undiagnosed or misdiagnosed, making it difficult to determine the disorder’s true frequency in the general population.
+Some researchers believe that some patients may go undiagnosed or misdiagnosed, making it difficult to determine the disorder’s true frequency in the general population.
 Sporadic porencephaly affects males and females in equal numbers.

 A diagnosis of sporadic porencephaly can be made before or after birth through a variety of specialized imaging tests such as an ultrasound, computed tomography (CT) scan, or magnetic resonance imaging (MRI).
 During an ultrasound, reflected sound waves are used to make an image of the developing fetus.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.